INSTRUCTSCORE: Explainable Text Generation Evaluation with Finegrained Feedback: Acknowledgement

-In Table \ref{tab:main-text-mt}, we further evaluate the performance of \method across different domains.
-From Kendall correlation analysis, \method surpasses all unsupervised metrics in four domains.
+\paragraph{Robust Performance across Domains} In Figure \ref{fig:mt_domain}, we further evaluate the performance of \method across different domains.
+From Kendall correlation analysis, \method surpasses all unsupervised metrics in four domains except GPT-3.5 and GPT-4 baselines at Chat.
 It achieves comparable performance in \textit{Ecommerce}, \textit{Chat}, and \textit{Social} domains when compared to the leading supervised metrics COMET22 and Metric-XXL.
-However, its performance is noticeably worse in the \textit{News} domain compared to COMET22 and Metric-XXL.
-This gap can be primarily attributed to their supervised data distribution of News domain DA and MQM data.
+However, its performance is noticeably worse in the \textit{News} domain compared to SOTA COMET22 and Metric-XXL.
+This gap can be primarily attributed to their supervised data distribution at News domain DA and MQM data.

+\paragraph{Robust Performance across Dimensions} Unlike most of metrics which only output a single score, \method can output a score in each evaluation dimension.
+In Figure \ref{fig:webnlg_dim}, we demonstrate that \method outperforms all unsupervised learned metrics across five different dimensions.
+Compared to BLEURT, which trained over WebNLG human rating data, \method outperforms best performed BLEURT in three out of five evaluation dimensions.
+This signifies that \method can be extended to assign a single quality score but extending into multi-dimensional NLG evaluation.

+\paragraph{Generalization over Unseen Task} Since each NLG task has distinct evaluation criteria, one natural question to ask: Is \method generalizable to the task with unseen data format and evaluation criteria?
+To verify this question, we use BAGEL benchmark as unseen task since it contains distinct data formats from our training data and contains distinct criteria.
+From Table \ref{tab:main-text-mt} and Figure \ref{fig:bagel_dim}, we demonstrate that despite never seen the evalaution criteria of keywords to text, \method achieves the higher Kendall and Pearson correlation compared to BLEURT as well as two of three unseen evaluation dimensions.